lawlesscreation/coding-standards/html.md

 ## General coding style

-- Closing tags for large blocks of content should end with a comment e.g.: `<!-- /selector -->`;
+- Closing tags for large blocks of content should end with a comment e.g.: `<!-- .selector -->`;
 - Always close tags, including self-closing tags, e.g.: `<br />`, `<link />`;
 - Remove any unnecessary attributes e.g.: `<script src="" />` instead of `<script type="text/javascript" src="" />`;
 - styles at the top, scripts at the bottom;